Cerberus Transformer: Joint Semantic, Affordance and Attribute Parsing: Experiment

 \subsection{Comparisons with State-of-the-art Methods}

 \textbf{Evaluation details.} We benchmark our multi-task dense prediction model on NYUd2\cite{silberman2012indoor} dataset.
 NYUd2 contains 1449 RGB-D images of indoor scenes with 40 object categories. \cite{roy2016multi} augments NYUd2 with additional five affordance maps: \emph{sittable}, \emph{walkable}, \emph{lyable}, \emph{reachable} and \emph{movable}.
 Furthermore, \cite{zheng2014dense} annotates the dataset with 11 additional attribute labels.
 We train and evaluate Cerberus only with RGB input, using 795 images for training and 654 images for testing.
+For comparison, we additionally train two widely-used CNN-based dense prediction network PSPNet\cite{zhao2017pyramid} and DeepLab V3 \cite{chen2017rethinking}.
 Following previous works, we choose the mean intersection over union (mIoU) score as the evaluation metric for both one-label semantic parsing and multi-label affordance/attribute parsing.

 \textbf{Attribute.} We show our attribute prediction results in Tab.\ref{tab:attribute}.
 We compare Cerberus against best published results.
-In contrast to Joint Hierarchical CRF (JH-CRF), our attribute parsing mIoU is significantly promoted from 15.1\% to 45.3\%.
+In contrast to DeepLab v3, our attribute parsing mIoU is significantly promoted from 38.1\% to 45.3\%.
 Besides, we train a single-task attribute parsing transformer denoted as Ours (single), to investigate the effect of joint learning.
 As shown in Tab.\ref{tab:attribute}, the mIoU of Cerberus outperforms Ours (single) by 1.1\%.
 This shows that cues from the other two tasks help regularize the shared attention and improve the performance of attribute parsing.

 \textbf{Affordance.} We provide the performance of affordance prediction in Tab.\ref{tab:affordance}.
 These results suggest a large improvement over the previous state-of-the-art.
 We achieve a 13.1\% boost over Roy et al. (w/ GT) \cite{roy2016multi}, which uses ground truth cues.
 Similar to attribute, Cerberus also obtains superior performance over separately trained model, verifying the effectiveness of multi-task learning.